nitsuah/multi/docs/FEEDBACK.md

 ### Mobile Joystick Touch (HIGH PRIORITY)

 Right joystick appears on a grey bar at top-right instead of lower-right.
 Left joystick doesn't respond to touch.
 Two-finger touch should work like right-click but doesn't.
+Single touch (not on joystick) should do nothing.
 Investigate touch event handling and joystick positioning/responsiveness.

+**Note**: May need input toggle for mobile controls or investigate proven React joystick libraries.

 ### Mobile Browser Address Bar (MEDIUM PRIORITY)